Summer Session 2016

-This studio course introduces students to the basic fundamental applications of sewing techniques, the sewing machine, and garment construction.
+This studio course introduces students to basic sewing techniques, the sewing machine, garment construction, and clothing design skills.
 Students become familiar with the studio, industrial sewing machines, and pattern-making tools.
-The course includes instructor demonstrations and student practice.
+The course includes instructor demonstrations and studio time for student practice.

-With hands–on experience, students complete three projects: a basic shirt with sleeves, a lined skirt, and a reconstructed garment from an old favorite garment.
-This course is open to all students interested in fashion design as well as fashion designers who would like to brush up on their skills.
+With hands–on experience, students complete three projects: a skirt, a collared shirt, and a garment constructed from an old favorite garment or handbag.
+This course is open to all students interested in fashion design and learning how to sew as well as those who would like to brush up on their skills.
+(3 credits)

 Students will need to purchase two commercial patterns and fabric for their projects.
-A materials list will be provided on the first day of class.
+A materials list will be provided prior to the first day of class.

 This course satisfies a prerequisite for Design I and Fashion Illustration I for Fashion Design majors or a studio elective for nonmajors.